antmicro/renode-linux-runner-action/README.md

 ## Python packages

-This action offers sideloading Python packages that you want to use in the emulated system.
+This action lets you sideload Python packages that you want to use in the emulated system.
 You can select any package from PyPI or from a Git repository.

 For example: